2nd Lt. Daniel Jordan Beyer

 Daniel took part in death march from Mariveles to San Fernando.
 There he and the other POWs were packed into small freight cars.
 They rode the cars to Capas where they got off and walked the last few miles to Camp O'Donnell.

-Daniel was boarded onto the Nagato Maru.
-The trip to Japan lasted from November 7, 1942 until November 24, 1942.
-In Japan, he was first held at Tanagawa.
+Arriving on November 24th, the POWs disembarked and were deloused, showered and issued new clothing.
+They were marched to the train station and rode the train to their assigned camps.
+In Daniel's case, he was first held at Tanagawa.
 He was next a POW at Ikuno Camp and then sent to Osaka #2-D at Umeda in March, 1945.
 The prisoners in this camp were used as stevedores for the Nippon Tsuun Company.
 He remained in this camp until it was destroyed by American bombers.

 Daniel and the other POWs were next sent to